joshraphael/ra4111/DESIGN.md

 ![completelevel6](badges/img/Level7.png "Complete Level 6")

-Complete level 6 and buy the lift pass for level 7 in one session
+Complete level 6 and buy the lift pass for level 7 without using passwords

 Conditions:
 1. Start game with no levels completed